Bobli0322/Python-Code-Indent/README.md

 python pyCodeIndent.py myCode.py

-It can only process one file at a time.
+Formatted code is written to myCode_ind.py

 **Limitations**\
-- If indentation hints are not properly formatted, it does not show where the issue is.
+- If indentation hints are not properly formatted, it does not show where the issue is.\
+- It can only process one file at a time.